 Trekking is a group activity and should not be undertaken solo because the group proves effective when tackling the rough patches of land with sharp boulders and rocky mountains.
 Trekking can be made more adventurous as well as effortless if you are in possession of some of the must-have items with you during the trek, and we should discuss these to make your future trekking trips momentous.

-The first and foremost requirement and trekking tips is to include a good Backpack on the list.
+The first and foremost requirement and trekking tips are to include a good Backpack on the list.
 If you are planning for a trek then you must have a good quality backpack with you.
-Because the backpack is the one who will be your true partner during the trip in true sense.
+Because the backpack is the one who will be your true partner during the trip in a true sense.
 It is going to hold all your belongings and accessories in it by providing you a safe and restriction-free movement.
 It is advisable that you must have the best quality backpack of a minimum of 60 liters and the material of the backpack must be strong enough to hold all the weight easily.

 ⇔ Check out for the stitching of your backpack because loose stitching will be torn and create hurdles in trekking.

 ⇔ The Backpack stripes must be checked for its strength whether it can hold the weight or not

 ⇔ The backpack must have good quality cushioning effect when holding to your back.

 ⇔ The Backpack must have Extra spacing in the bag which can accommodate small accessories, can be easily fetched when required.

 ⇔ It must have good quality Side Water bottle holder to make you comfortable in trekking.

 ⇔ A normal backpack is different from the trekking backpack because the requirement is different for both.

 ⇔ The backpack can be purchased on rent as well if you are an occasional trek lover and not a frequent one.